sanand0/til/til.md

 - Every story needs a villain.
 - Every story needs a femme fatale.
 The sea in Moby Dick.
 The rice fields in Seven Samurai.
 The desert in Lawrence of Arabia.
 The unsolved mystery that pulls you in
 - it needs an all is lost moment.
 The low point mid way
-- #todo "when divinity presents itself in front of us, we nail it to a cross."
+- #TODO "when divinity presents itself in front of us, we nail it to a cross."
 Lost opportunities
-- #Todo saying no is about valuing what you do enough.
+- #TODO saying no is about valuing what you do enough.
 Saying yes means you're not doing anything of value. discover the value in your work
 - the chinese have a word for revenge bedtime procrastination full stop its when you don't like your work and come back at bed not sleeping and postpone your sleep
 - practice subtraction or inversion.
 Always exclude things you should do less of
 - Momentum is power in the early stages.
 When you find an obstacle, move around it even if it means losing 9 out of 10 tanks.
 Blitzkrieg strategy